emily-ebel/varSV/README.md

 <b>5.
 Run the Shiny app.</b>

-The script with the Shiny code, <a href="https://github.com/emily-ebel/varSV/blob/main/varSV.R">varSV.R</a>, needs three files hardcoded in:<br>
+The Shiny script, <a href="https://github.com/emily-ebel/varSV/blob/main/varSV.R">varSV.R</a>, needs three files hardcoded in:<br>
 <br>-The colors and levels for each gene and intergenic sequence, e.g. <a href="https://github.com/emily-ebel/varSV/blob/main/example-chrom12-ANC/allvar_colors_levels.csv">allvar_colors_levels.csv</a>
 <br>-The assignments of reads to regions for this sample, e.g. <a href="https://github.com/emily-ebel/varSV/blob/main/example-chrom12-ANC/ANC-REF.Chrom-RegionAssignments.csv">ANC-REF.Chrom-RegionAssignments.csv</a>
 <br>-The lengths of the reads for this sample, e.g. <a href="https://github.com/emily-ebel/varSV/blob/main/example-chrom12-ANC/ANC.30kb.readlengths.txt">ANC.30kb.readlengths.txt</a>, which can be easily generated with samtools: